 - Ensure the Run in Terminal option is checked.

-5. Modify the settings.json
+5. Modify the settings.json File

-file to configure the correct command for running C# files.
+If the error persists, update the settings.json file to configure the correct command for running C# files.

-Steps to Modify settings.json
+Steps to Modify settings.json:

 - Open the Command Palette (

-. - Press Enter to open the file.
+Ctrl + Shift + P) and typesettings.json. - Press Enter to open the file.

 3. Now at the bottom of the code, type “code-runner.executorMap” and press ENTER (or Select the option from dropdown)